emipa606/MarkThatPawn/README.md

 - Pawn traits
 - Relations to colonists
 - Pawn category
+- Pawn has one or more permanent hediffs, like a bionic limb

+There are also priority rules that get applied based on events

 - Pawn is drafted
 - Pawn is in a mental state
+- Pawn has one or more temporary hediffs, like an injury